- Undergraduate Students

 Today, Urbana is home to more than 1,800 students from around the world.
 Uniquely focused on student success with a tight-knit, supportive community, the University provides a world-class educational experience in a caring and supportive environment.

-In June of 2014, Urbana University was acquired by Franklin University.
-This alliance enabled Urbana to preserve its historic mission and identity, remain separately accredited, and enjoy immediate improvements to the overall infrastructure of the campus, providing a renewed energy that our students proudly embrace today.
+In 2014, Urbana University's assets were acquired by Franklin University.
+This alliance enabled Urbana to continue to serve students, enjoy immediate improvements to the overall infrastructure of the campus, and provide a renewed energy that our students proudly embrace today.
+In 2017, Franklin University received approval from the Higher Learning Commission to bring Urbana University under its accreditation as a branch campus.

 Our newly enhanced infrastructure and operational systems will keep us strong for years to come.
 We’re excited about the future – and committed to giving back to the Urbana community by strengthening relationships with local businesses.
 We believe innovating through partnerships will create opportunities for Urbana students to apply their learning to benefit our local community and beyond.